|

 Fatigue

-symptoms, or behavior and lifestyle.
-By understanding more about the causes and effects of fatigue, it is fortunately possible to overcome it.
-Read on to learn more about fatigue, how to recognize it, its causes, and possible treatment options to regain energy.
+Primarily caused by the hormonal changes that occur during menopause, fatigue can be exacerbated by illnesses, other menopause symptoms, behavior, or lifestyle.
+By understanding the causes and effects of fatigue, it is possible to overcome it.
+Learn more about fatigue, how to recognize it, its causes, and possible treatment options in order to regain energy.

 About Fatigue

-Fatigue is defined as an ongoing and persistent feeling of weakness, tiredness, and lowered energy level.
+In order to understand what fatigue is, it's helpful to outline the signs and symptoms of fatigue during menopause.
+Fatigue is defined as an ongoing and persistent feeling of weakness, tiredness, and lowered energy levels.
 This should be distinguished from drowsiness, which implies an actual urge to sleep.
+Fatigue involves a lack of energy rather than sleepiness.

-Another distinction that must be made is that between fatigue as a symptom of menopause and chronic fatigue syndrome, which is a more serious and complicated disorder, chronic fatigue syndrome includes periods of extreme fatigue that do not improve with bed rest, may worsen with physical or mental activity, and is often tied to other illnesses. |
+Another distinction that must be made is that between fatigue as a symptom of menopause and chronic fatigue syndrome, which is a more serious and complicated disorder.
+Chronic fatigue syndrome includes periods of extreme fatigue that do not improve with bed rest and may worsen with physical or mental activity; it is often tied to other illnesses.

-Click the following link to read more about fatigue, or continue reading to learn about the causes of fatigue.
+Click on the following link to read more about fatigue, or continue reading to learn about the causes of fatigue.

 Causes of Fatigue

-For women undergoing the menopausal transition, the most likely cause of fatigue is the fluctuation in hormones that occurs naturally during this time.
-Hormones are responsible for controlling energy at the cellular level, thus when levels of estrogen and progesterone decrease, so do energy levels.
+For women in menopause, the most likely cause of fatigue is the natural hormone fluctuations that occur during this transition.
+Hormones play a role in regulating energy usage, and thus, when levels of estrogen and progesterone decrease, so do energy levels.

-Compounding this, hormones also play a role in regulating the sleep cycle.
-These fluctuations will also affect a woman´s ability to get a good night of rest, leading to fatigue in the morning. |
+Hormones also play a role in regulating sleep.
+These fluctuations also affect a woman's ability to achieve a quality night's rest, leading to fatigue in the morning.

-Other Causes of Fatigue:
+Other Causes of Fatigue

 • Thyroid dysfunction